• Latest

 “That’s when I wanted to become a cop,” he told the Daily Caller News Foundation, adding that many colleagues also decided from a young age.
 “So, a lot of these guys, it’s like, they grew up as kids — ‘I don’t want to be anything but a Mass state trooper.’”

 In a Jan.
 6, 2022, virtual hearing, Dolan faced a camera with a sullen expression as the agency he devoted his life to accused him of “unsatisfactory performance” and “insubordination” for refusing the COVID vaccine.
-The MSP had just taken him through several internal hearings after denying him a religious exemption to former Democratic Gov. Charlie Baker’s August 2021 mandate for executive branch workers, footage and records obtained by the DCNF show.
+The MSP had just taken him through several internal hearings after denying him a religious exemption to former Republican Gov. Charlie Baker’s August 2021 mandate for executive branch workers, footage and records obtained by the DCNF show.

 “Do you wish to resign prior to the commencement of another personnel investigation?”
 Detective Captain Daniel Tucker, wearing a COVID mask improperly below his mouth, asked Dolan at the hearing.